All courses are 4 credits unless otherwise noted.

-Prereq: CAS GE 302 or equivalent.
 Examines the use of remote sensing to study vegetation.
-Topics addressed include resource inventory and evaluation for forests and agriculture; ecosystem processes like primary productivity and biogeochemical cycles; and spectural reflectance measurement and models.
-A research paper is required (offered alternate years).
+Topics include resource inventory and evaluation for forests and agriculture; ecosystem processes like primary productivity and biogeochemical cycles; and spectral reflectance measurement and models.
+A research paper is required.
+Meet with GE 448.

-ES 683 Geodynamics II: Fluids and Fluid Transport (4 credits, Fall, offered alternate years)
+ES/GE 683 Geodynamics II: Fluids and Fluid Transport

 Required of all teaching fellows.
-The goals, contents, and methods of instruction in Earth Sciences.
+The goals, contents, and methods of instruction in Geography.
 General teaching-learning issues.
+2 credits.